 Leeds University Library 2016, Bibliometrics in under 2 minutes, YouTube, Leeds University Library, <https://youtu.be/UiyKfYh5BJM>.

-As well as finding measures of your own and others citation impact you can also use these databases to identify high impact journals and academic institutions in your area of research.
+As well as finding measures of your own and others citation impact, you can use these databases to identify high impact journals and academic institutions in your area of research.

-No one citation database covers the entirety of a research discipline, so it’s advisable to use more than one when doing citation analysis.
+No one single citation database covers the entirety of a research discipline.
+So it’s advisable to use more than one when doing citation analysis.